 Any errors or omissions in the data are the sole responsibility of the developers and should not be attributed to the Center for Evaluation & Education Policy, the Indiana General Assembly, or the Indiana Legislative Services Agency.

 An original copy of the data is available online and can be obtained from the Indiana House Republican Caucus, or the Indiana Senate Republican Caucus.
-A technical note describes the calculations presented in this visualization.
+Contact CEPR@indiana.edu for a technical note describes the calculations presented in this visualization.
 A complete data file is available for download.